AlmaLinux/leapp-repository/README.md

     # `consume` expects a message type that is listed inside the `consumes` attribute.
     openssh_messages = self.consume(OpenSshConfig)

-    # The return value of self.consume is an iterator.
+    # The return value of self.consume is a generator of messages of the provided type.
     config = next(openssh_messages, None)
     # We expect to get only one message of this type.
 If there's more than one, something's wrong.
     if list(openssh_messages):